 - A few authors use a single aggregator like Draft2Digital, PublishDrive or StreetLib to reach all outlets, including Amazon.
 This option allows for widespread distribution, but leaves the author dependent on the operations of that single aggregator.

 The latter two are the choice of a minority.
-The vast majority of independent authors at this time have chosen one of two options: to opt into Amazon exclusive programs—for which there are extra benefits on the world’s largest book retailer—or to publish as widely as possible, on a non-exclusive basis, publishing directly to a few key players like Amazon, Apple and Kobo and using the help of one or more aggregators for the rest.
+The vast majority of independent authors at this time have chosen one of two options: to opt into Amazon exclusive programs—for which there are extra benefits on the world’s largest book retailer—or to publish widely, on a non-exclusive basis, publishing directly to a few key players like Amazon, Apple and Kobo and using the help of one or more aggregators for the rest.

 The Dangers of Exclusivity